Chen Guangxi: Fault-tolerant computer system

 Chen was praised as pioneer of fault-tolerant computer system research in China for his research in this field.
 In 1973, Chen Guangxi, 70 years old, proposed a major research project to solve the problem of computer reliability, and worked on computer fault tolerance technology.
 The project was listed as a national project by Chinese Commission for Science, Technology and Industry for National Defense, and received a research fund of over 1 million Chinese yuan.

 Chen and his development team successfully developed RCJ-1, China's first fault-tolerant computer and "a dual-mode fault-tolerant system with self-test and self-correction". and its reliability increased by more than four times.
 Chen Guangxi also co-published the first fault-tolerant computing monograph "Diagnosis and Fault Tolerance of Digital Systems" in cooperation with Professor Chen Tingyu of Chongqing University.
 In 1981, it was published by the National Defense Industry Press and became a national textbook.

 Chen's computer fault-tolerant research team has achieved a number of impressive achievements, and has established a high prestige in China's aerospace industry, banking system and high-reliability computing field.
-The fault-tolerant technology was applied in the Chinese manned spaceflight program Shenzhou.
+The fault-tolerant technology was applied in the Chinese crewed spaceflight program Shenzhou.